lakshyadosi/namaste-javascript-notes/notes/season-2/lecture-02.md

 /**
  * When above line is executed, `fetch` makes API call and return a `promise` instantly which is in `Pending` state and Javascript doesn't wait to get it `fulfilled`
  * And in next line it console out the `pending promise`.
- * NOTE: chrome browser has some in-consistency, the moment console happens it shows in pending state but if you will expand that it will show fulfilled because chrome updated the log when promise get fulfilled.

  * Once fulfilled data is there in promiseResult and it is inside body in ReadableStream format and there is a way to extract data.
  */
 ```